shakyaSmrite/smriteshakya/README.md

 -->
 ### Hi there 👋

 My name is Smriti Shakya.
-I recently graduated and is currently working on building my web Development skills.
+I recently completed by Undergrad in Computer Science and i'm currently working on building my web Development skills.

 </br>